jchoude/roboto/README.md

 **Tools configuration and installation**
+Once all the pre-requisites are configured, you can clone this repository.
+Use the clone link on the right side of the page.

-- You will need to create a "host file" that will specify which machine to configure.
+- After cloning, you will need to create a "host file" that will specify which machine to configure.
 You can call it my_host.
 It must contain something similar to

     > [machine]

     > machine_ip_address

   where `machine_ip_address` is the IP address of the machine to configure.
 If the **Control** and **Slave** machines are the same, you can put 127.0.0.1 as the IP.
-- You can then create a file based on `template_playbook.yml`.
+- To specify what you want to install, you will create a file based on `template_playbook.yml`, which is included in this repository.
 In this file, you must specify the hosts group to apply this playbook to (if you created the file `my_host` as suggested, it will be called `machine`) and the `roles` to apply.
-Each role correspond to a directory in this repository.
-So, if you need to install FSL, you can add the `fsl` role.
+Each role is one `task`, or one element to install.
+They each correspond to a directory in this repository.
+You can therefore see everything that can be installed by having a look at the directories.
+For example, if you need to install FSL, you can add the `fsl` role to your `playbook` file.
 - Always make sure the `common` and `dependencies` roles are included in the file.
-- To do the real setup, you need to do the Ansible setyp step (see last step of previous section), and then call
+- To do the real setup, you need to do the Ansible setup step (see last step of previous section), and then call

     > ansible-playbook -i my_host -u your_user_name -K name_of_playbook_file.yml